 In a series of papers Horgan and Tienson (1989, 1990) have championed a view called representations without rules.
 According to this view classicists are right to think that human brains (and good connectionist models of them) contain explanatorily robust representations; but they are wrong to think that those representations enter in to hard and fast rules like the steps of a computer program.
 The idea that connectionist systems may follow graded or approximate regularities (“soft laws” as Horgan and Tienson call them) is intuitive and appealing.
 However, Aizawa (1994) argues that given an arbitrary neural net with a representation level description, it is always possible to outfit it with hard and fast representation-level rules.
 Guarini (2001) responds that if we pay attention to notions of rule following that are useful to cognitive modeling, Aizawa’s constructions will seem beside the point.

 The charge that connectionist nets are disadvantaged in explaining systematicity has generated a lot of interest.
 Chalmers (1993) points out that Fodor and Pylyshyn’s argument proves too much, for it entails that all neural nets, even those that implement a classical architecture, do not exhibit systematicity.
 Given the uncontroversial conclusion that the brain is a neural net, it would follow that systematicity is impossible in human thought.
-Another often mentioned point of rebuttal (Aizawa 1997; Matthews 1997; Hadley 1997b) is that classical architectures do no better at explaining systematicity.
-There are also classical models that can be programmed to recognize ‘John loves Mary’ without being able to recognize ‘Mary loves John.’
+Another often mentioned point of rebuttal (Aizawa 1997b; Matthews 1997; Hadley 1997b) is that classical architectures do no better at explaining systematicity.
+There are also classical models that can be programmed to recognize “John loves Mary” without being able to recognize “Mary loves John,” for this depends on exactly which symbolic rules govern the classical processing.
 The point is that neither the use of connectionist architecture alone nor the use of classical architecture alone enforces a strong enough constraint to explain pervasive systematicity.
-In both architectures, further assumptions about the nature of the processing must be made to ensure that ‘Mary loves John’ is also processed.
+In both architectures, further assumptions about the nature of the processing must be made to ensure that “Mary loves John” and “John loves Mary” are treated alike.

 A discussion of this point should mention Fodor and McLaughlin’s requirement that systematicity be explained as a matter of nomic necessity, that is, as a matter of natural law.
 The complaint against connectionists is that while they may implement systems that exhibit systematicity, they will not have explained it unless it follows from their models as a nomic necessity.
 However, the demand for nomic necessity is a very strong one, and one that classical architectures clearly cannot meet either.
 So the only tactic for securing a telling objection to connectionists along these lines would be to weaken the requirement on the explanation of systematicity to one which classical architectures can and connectionists cannot meet.
 A convincing case of this kind has yet to be made.

 Kent Johnson (2004) argues that the whole systematicity debate is misguided.
 Attempts at carefully defining the systematicity of language or thought leaves us with either trivialities or falsehoods.
 Connectionists surely have explaining to do, but Johnson recommends that it is fruitless to view their burden under the rubric of systematicity.
-What is needed instead is the development of neural net models capable of processing a language with a recursive syntax, which react immediately to the introduction of new items in the lexicon.
-The ‘systematicity’ debate may have already gone as Johnson advises, for what Hadley calls strong semantical systematicity seems a good measure of success in that direction.
+Aizawa (2014) also suggests the debate is no longer germane given the present climate in cognitive science.
+What is needed instead is the development of neurally plausible connectionist models capable of processing a language with a recursive syntax, which react immediately to the introduction of new items in the lexicon without introducing the features of classical architecture.
+The “systematicity” debate may have already gone as Johnson advises, for Hadley’s demand for strong semantical systematicity may be thought of as the requirement that connectionists exhibit success in that direction.

-One of the attractions of distributed representations in connectionist models is that they suggest a solution to the problem of determining the meanings of brain states.
+One of the attractions of distributed representations in connectionist models is that they suggest a solution to the problem of providing a theory of how brain states could have meaning.
 The idea is that the similarities and differences between activation patterns along different dimensions of neural activity record semantical information.
-In this way, the similarity properties of neural activations provide intrinsic properties that fix meaning.
-However, Fodor and Lepore (1992, Ch.
-6) challenge similarity based accounts on two fronts.
+So the similarity properties of neural activations provide intrinsic properties that determine meaning.
+However, when it comes to compositional linguistic representations, Fodor and Lepore (1992: Ch.
+6) challenge similarity based accounts, on two fronts.
 The first problem is that human brains presumably vary significantly in the number of and connections between their neurons.
 Although it is straightforward to define similarity measures on two nets that contain the same number of units, it is harder to see how this can be done when the basic architectures of two nets differ.
 The second problem Fodor and Lepore cite is that even if similarity measures for meanings can be successfully crafted, they are inadequate to the task of meeting the desiderata which a theory of meaning must satisfy.

 Churchland (1998) shows that the first of these two objections can be met.
 Citing the work of Laakso and Cottrell (2000) he explains how similarity measures between activation patterns in nets with radically different structures can be defined.
 Not only that, Laakso and Cottrell show that nets of different structures trained on the same task develop activation patterns which are strongly similar according to the measures they recommend.
 This offers hope that empirically well defined measures of similarity of concepts and thoughts across different individuals might be forged.